Lodge Bog, Co. Kildare. Luxurious heather growth and lichen. © Cillian Breathnach

 Conserving and Protecting Lodge Bog

 The Irish Peatland Conservation Council have prepared two conservation plans for Lodge Bog in 2005 and in 2011.
-The aim of the 2011 plan is to enhance and maintain Lodge Bog so that it is a fully functioning, self-regulating raised bog ecosystem.
+The aim of the 2011 plan is to enhance and maintain Lodge Bog so that it is a fully functioning, self-regulating raised bog ecosystem (see Lodge Management Plan).

 In 2005 the IPCC constructed a boardwalk on Lodge bog to help reduce the impact of visitor trampling on the site.
 The boardwalk is 95m long and 1.5m wide.
 It is made from tannalised spruce timber.
 It is a floating structure, held 40cm over the bog surface by a series of supporting uprights.

 In 2005 a Dutch scientist installed 40 piezometers on Lodge Bog to determine the status of water levels in the bog.
 Ideally for active raised bog habitat to grow the water level needs to be within 10cm of the surface.
 With the extensive drains on Lodge Bog the water level in some instances was at a depth of 1m or more!
 So from 2006 to 2009 IPCC began the work of raising the water level of Lodge Bog.
 To do this IPCC volunteers blocked 4km of drains on the site using recycled plastic lumbar and peat.
 Water levels are monitored each month in the piezometers and the drain blocking work has helped to raised water levels.
 It is vital that we continue this work to ensure Lodge Bog has a long-term chance of survival.
-An example of a dam can be found on the road-side of the boardwalk by the wet square.
-An example of a plastic dam can be seen between the board walk and the road.
+You can read about the success of drain blocking with this link: Results of Drain Blocking works on Lodge Bog.

 Looking along the road you will see trees growing on the bog.
 IPCC volunteers remove trees colonising the open bog as they disrupt the water table by intercepting 30% of the rainfall reaching the bog.
 They also cast shade preventing the typical bog plants from growing.